 You can easily repurpose your video for different social media platforms by cutting it and resizing it.
 It’s a lot less complicated than you probably think, especially if you rely on some of the automatic video editors.

-This type of tools allow you to automate a part of your workflow and eliminate boring tasks.
+This type of tool allows you to automate a part of your workflow and eliminate boring tasks.
 Think resizing videos, removing background noise, automatically deleting pauses, swapping your layers and assets.
 Huge time savers.

 4. Repurposing video content into LinkedIn native articles